PeaceJam

 PeaceJam Staff Positions

 Staff members take on a variety of responsibilities that ensure the success of the PeaceJam Southeast Affiliate.
-Each position requires a commitment for Fall 2020-Spring 2021 and 10 hours per week at the Center for Leadership & Service.
+Each position requires a commitment of 10 hours per week for the fall and spring semesters at the Center for Leadership & Service.
 Additionally, there is a required all-staff retreat at the start of each semester and a meeting once per month at a mutually agreed upon time.

 PeaceJam Coaching